ovh/docs/pages/platform/databases/mongodb_05_connect_python/guide.en-gb.md

 In my case, I can find **Python 3.9.5**, and **PyMongo 3.12**.
 Based on official MongoDB compatibility matrix linked previously, I will be able to connect to MongoDB instances in versions 4.x and 5.
 This is compliant with my current MongoDB 4.4 instance.

-Finally, copy the IP address of your Python environment and keep it for later.
+Finally, copy the IP address of your Python environment and save it for later.
 If you don't know how to get your IP, please visit a website like [www.WhatismyIP.com](https://www.whatismyip.com/){.external} from your station hosting the Python environment.
 In our example, we will use the (fake) IP 109.190.200.59.

 We are now ready to learn how to connect to our MongoDB instance !

 ### Configure your MongoDB instance to accept incoming connections